vwkd/code-system/src/general/data type.md

 - stores multiple values
 - usually composite
+- contiguous sequence of values in memory

 ## Statically sized (SST)

 - size known at compile time
-- size is fixed
+- fixed size
+- can't grow or shrink
 - also called sized
+- can be on stack

 ## Dynamically sized (DST)

 - size only known at runtime
+- dynamic size
-- size can grow and shrink
+- can grow and shrink
+- also called unsized, not sized
 ?? has extra bit of metadata that stores size of data
 - must use behind some sort of reference
-- also called unsized
+- can usually only be on heap
+- e.g. recursive type